Heavy metals: Origins and use of the term

-An early use of the term "heavy metal" dates from 1817, when the German chemist Leopold Gmelin divided the elements into nonmetals, light metals, and heavy metals.
+In 1817, German chemist Leopold Gmelin divided the elements into nonmetals, light metals, and heavy metals.
 Light metals had densities of 0.860–5.0 g/cm3; heavy metals 5.308–22.000.
-The term later became associated with elements of high atomic weight or high atomic number.
-It is sometimes used interchangeably with the term heavy element.
-For example, in discussing the history of nuclear chemistry, Magee notes that the actinides were once thought to represent a new heavy element transition group whereas Seaborg and co-workers "favoured ... a heavy metal rare-earth like series ...".
-In astronomy, however, a heavy element is any element heavier than hydrogen and helium.
+The term heavy metal is sometimes used interchangeably with the term "heavy element".
+For example, in discussing the history of nuclear chemistry, Magee noted that the actinides were once thought to represent a new heavy-element transition group, whereas Seaborg and co-workers "favoured ... a heavy metal rare-earth like series ...".